 Janet K. Cooper retired from Qwest Communications International Inc., Denver, Colorado (a U.S. telecommunications company that merged with and now does business as CenturyLink).
-She held the following positions:

-- Senior Vice President and Treasurer, Qwest (September 2002 June 2008) - Chief Financial Officer and Senior Vice President, McDATA Corporation (2001 2002) - Senior Vice President, Finance, Qwest (2000 2001) - Prior positions at U.S. West Inc. include Vice President, Finance and Controller, and Vice President and Treasurer
+She held the following positions: •Senior Vice President and Treasurer, Qwest (September 2002 - June 2008) •Chief Financial Officer and Senior Vice President, McDATA Corporation (January 2001 - June 2002) •Senior Vice President, Finance, Qwest (July 2000 - January 2001) •Prior positions at U.S. West Inc. include Vice President, Finance and Controller, and Vice President and Treasurer Ms. Cooper is an NACD Board Leadership Fellow.

 Ms. Cooper brings to our Board substantial financial and accounting knowledge and expertise.
 Ms. Cooper's experience as a public company director and audit committee member and her financial expertise and acumen in capital markets, audit, tax, accounting, treasury and risk-management, including related to information systems and cybersecurity, assists our Board in providing oversight to Management on these matters.
 Ms. Cooper's senior leadership experience also enables her to provide strategic input to our Board, in addition to her financial expertise, discipline and oversight.
+Other Public Company Boards

-Lennox International Inc. Resonant Inc.
+Current Lennox International Inc. CPI Aerostructures, Inc. Past 5 Years Resonant Inc.